mtlynch/mtlynch.io/_posts/2019-05-31-keep-growing-never-profit.md

 There was only one pesky detail standing between me and tremendous profits: money.
 For every dollar I spent on the site, I earned back ten cents.
 For my non-business-savvy readers, a -90% return on investment is considered less-than-stellar.
 At the end of March, the site's financial future seemed bleak, so I shelved the project.

-This is my post-mortem for Is It Keto.
+This is my postmortem for Is It Keto.
 I'll talk about where I succeeded, how I could have done better, and what I wish I knew from the start.

 # How I made money